electricbookworks/electric-book-workflow/README.md

 	(?s).<div class="non-printing" id="nav-bar">(.*)<!--#nav-bar-->
 	```

+	(You may need to reverse the order of the class and id attributes.)

 1. Search-and-replace to remove the `footer` div (it's unnecessary in an ebook, and its links may break anyway).
 To remove the footer div in Sigil, use this DotAll Regex search and replace with nothing:

 	```